makrai/notes/cruys13-tensor-factor-sem-compos.md

 * reconcile distributional semantics with the principle of compositionality
   * Mitchell and Lapata, 2008
-  * Baroni and Zamparelli, emnlp 2010 Nouns are vectors, adjectives are mxs
+  * Baroni and Zamparelli, EMNLP 2010 Nouns are vectors, adjectives are mxs
   * Coecke+ Lambek 2010 Mathematical foundations for compos distri meang
     * a sentence vector is a function of the Kronecker product of its word vecs
     * greater interaction between the different word features
     * tested experimentally in Grefenstette and Sadrzadeh (2011a,b)
     * relational words (e.g. adjectives or verbs) have a rich (multidimensional) structure that acts as a filter on their arguments
-  * Socher+ emnlp 2012 through recursive matrix-vector spaces
+  * Socher+ EMNLP 2012 through recursive matrix-vector spaces
     * Each node in a parse tree is assigned both a vector and a matrix;
       the vector captures the actual meaning of the constituent, while the matrix models the way it changes the meaning of neighbouring phrases